Bishop Schuckardt - Were His Holy Orders Valid?

 2. Rene Vilatte.
 Alverez then consecrated Rene Vilatte, who was a baptized Catholic.
 As a young man Vilatte left the Catholic Church and first joined the Episcopalians and then later the Old Catholic Church, in which he was ordained a priest.
 Both of these churches later rejected him.
 Vilatte then went hunting for a bishop’s mitre and finally convinced Antonio Alverez to give him one.
 The validity of this consecration is much contested and widely publicized, which of itself destroys moral certitude, since the arguments against his validity are far from frivolous.
 In fact, the saintly Cardinal Merry del Val -

-"maintained that throughout his episcopal career Vilatte had so "commercialized" ordinations and consecrations, that he himself was not able to regard this them as valid."
+"maintained that throughout his episcopal career Vilatte had so "commercialized" ordinations and consecrations, that he himself was not able to regard them as valid."
 (Faiths for the Few, ibid., p.
 72)

 3. George McGuire.
 Vilatte consecrated George McGuire.
 McGuire and a group of other Negros left the Protestant Episcopalian Church and started the African Orthodox Church.
-Besides Vilatte’s doubtful episcopacy, McGuire had another problem inasmuch as he was baptized as a Protestant.
-So even accepting arguendo, that Vilatte was a valid bishop, McGuire’s doubtfully valid baptism alone would introduce sufficient doubt to destroy moral certitude regarding his Orders, because only the validly baptized can validly receive Holy Orders.
+Besides Vilatte’s doubtful episcopacy, McGuire had another problem inasmuch as he was baptized as a Protestant, and these baptisms are always problematic.

 4. William Robertson.
 McGuire consecrated William Robertson, There’s not much information about Robertson other than the fact that he was consecrated by McGuire and succeeded him in the African Orthodox Church.
 There is no evidence that Robertson was ever a Catholic or even validly baptized, let alone baptized in the Catholic Church.
 Moral certitude is lacking here too.